pagkly/Zed/Investopedia4/Retirement Income Certified Professional (RICP) Definition.md

 The RICP is designed for financial professionals who already have a broad-based financial planning credential, such as [[chartered financial consultant]](https://www.investopedia.com/terms/c/chartered-financial-consultant-chfc.asp), [[certified financial planner]](https://www.investopedia.com/terms/c/cfp.asp), or CLU, or whose businesses already emphasize retirement income planning.
 Applicants must have three years of business experience in order to be considered for the program.2 According to the website, an undergraduate or graduate degree is the equivalent of one year's worth of experience.2

-To take the RICP program, applicants must already be financial professionals such as a chartered financial consultant, a certified financial planner, or a chartered life underwriter.
+To take the RICP program, applicants must already be financial professionals such as a chartered financial consultant, a certified [[Financial Planner|financial planner]], or a chartered life underwriter.

 Designed as a self-study program, the RICP curriculum consists of three online courses that students must complete.
 They are as follows: